woodie/gollum-wiki-oauth/README.md

 Only NGINX needs to run as root (as it listens on port 80).
 We also renamed the main branch `wiki`.

-When setting up `Client ID for Web application` within `OAuth Client Credentials` on GCP, it's critical to setup the following `Authorized redirect URI`
+When setting up `Client ID for Web application` within `OAuth Client Credentials` on GCP, it's critical to setup the `Authorized redirect URI` (with your domain name).
 ```
 https://wiki.netpress.com/oauth2/callback
 ```